William Hale Thompson: Second term

 Thompson was reelected mayor in 1919, beating out Robert Sweitzer once again along with Adolph S. Carm, John Collins, John Fitzpatrick, and Maclay Hoyne.
 Thompson was said to have had control of the 75,000 black voters in his day.
 In his campaign he claimed to be an advocate for the people against public utility companies and the rich who avoided taxes.
 This inspired Thompson to enforce a five-cent streetcar fare to promote his campaign, which was also used to threaten the action of streetcar companies; he also sued the Chicago "L" when it tried to raise fares after the inflation caused by World War I. Eventually, however, despite his protests, the fare was raised to seven cents.

 In his second inaugural address on April 28, 1919, Thompson looked towards drastically expanding Chicago, saying that "Chicago is greater than some nations".
 This expansion included the extension and widening of streets to cross over more of the city, new post offices, freight terminals, playgrounds, bridges, and more.
 Also, due to the rapidly changing city, Thompson proposed a zoning bill to regulate and create commercial, industrial, and residential areas.
 Among the other issues he claimed he would address were telephone prices and service quality, the expansion of the Chicago Police Department, jobs for returning soldiers, lowering the cost of living, and restoring the jobs of Public School representatives who were removed by the Supreme Court.

+In 1922, the city council voted to not spend any money to enforce the Volstead Act.
 Early into his second term, the city dealt with the Chicago race riot of 1919.

 At the 1920 Republican National Convention Thompson helped to block his one-time ally Frank Lowden from capturing the nomination.

 Thompson declined to run for reelection in 1923 and he was succeeded by William Emmett Dever.
 Thompson left office as Mayor on April 16, 1923.